bigredwill/geocraft/README.md

 ========
 commands:

     whereami:

-      description: What is your real life position?
+      description: Gets your current realworld position based off of your current Minecraft location.

+    geotp: <lat> <lng>

+        description: Teleport to the Minecraft location associated with a Latitude/Longitdue pair.

+    whereis: <x> <y> <z>

+        description: Gets the real world location of a Minecraft coordinate.

     setkeypoint: <x> <y> <z> <lat> <lng>

         description: Set the keypoint for GeoCraft

-    setscale: <scale>

-      ( 1 Minecraft Block ) * scale = 1 Earth meter
+    setscale: <scale>  ( 1 Minecraft Block ) * scale = 1 Earth meter

         description: Set the scale for GeoCraft

     getdefaults:

-      description: Get the set defaults for GeoCraft
+        description: Get the defaults for GeoCraft